testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 By default, `eslint-plugin-testing-library` v4 won't check from which module are the utils imported.
 This means it doesn't matter if you are importing the utils from `@testing-library/*`, `test-utils` or `whatever`: they'll be assumed as Testing Library related if matching Testing Library utils patterns.

-There is a Shared Setting property to restrict this mechanism though: [`utils-module`](#testing-libraryutils-module).
-By using this setting, only utils imported from `@testing-library/*` packages + the custom one indicated in this setting would be reported.
+There is a Shared Setting property to restrict or switch off this mechanism though: [`utils-module`](#testing-libraryutils-module).
+By using this setting, only utils imported from `@testing-library/*` packages + the custom one indicated in this setting (if any) would be reported.

 ### Renders

 By default, `eslint-plugin-testing-library` v4 will assume that all methods which names contain "render" should be reported.
 This means it doesn't matter if you are rendering your elements for testing using `render`, `customRender` or `renderWithRedux`.

-There is a Shared Setting property to restrict this mechanism though: [`custom-renders`](#testing-librarycustom-renders).
-By using this setting, only methods strictly named `render` + custom ones indicated in this setting would be reported.
+There is a Shared Setting property to restrict or switch off this mechanism though: [`custom-renders`](#testing-librarycustom-renders).
+By using this setting, only methods strictly named `render` + custom ones indicated in this setting (if any) would be reported.

 ### Queries

 `eslint-plugin-testing-library` v4 will assume that all methods named following the pattern `get(All)By*`, `query(All)By*`, or `find(All)By*` are queries to be reported.
 This means it doesn't matter if you are using a built-in query (`getByText`), or a custom one (`getByIcon`): if it matches this pattern, it will be assumed as a potential query to be reported.

-There is a Shared Setting property to restrict this mechanism though: [`custom-queries`](#testing-librarycustom-queries).
-By using this setting, only [built-in queries](https://testing-library.com/docs/queries/about) + custom ones indicated in this setting would be reported.
+There is a Shared Setting property to restrict or switch off this mechanism though: [`custom-queries`](#testing-librarycustom-queries).
+By using this setting, only [built-in queries](https://testing-library.com/docs/queries/about) + custom ones indicated in this setting (if any) would be reported.

 ## Shared Settings

-ESLint has a setting feature which allows configuring data that must be shared across all its rules: [Shared Settings](https://eslint.org/docs/user-guide/configuring/configuration-files#adding-shared-settings).
+ESLint provides a way of configuring data that must be shared across all its rules: [Shared Settings](https://eslint.org/docs/user-guide/configuring/configuration-files#adding-shared-settings).
 Since `eslint-plugin-testing-library` v4 we are using this Shared Settings to config global things for the plugin.

 To avoid collision with settings from other ESLint plugins, all the properties for this one are prefixed with `testing-library/`.